warint/statcanR/README.md

-With a simple web search ‘statistics canada wages by industry metropolitan area monthly’, the table number can easily be found on Statisitcs Canada’s webpage.
+With a simple web search ‘statistics canada wages by industry metropolitan area monthly’, the table number can easily be found on Statistics Canada’s webpage.
 Here is below a figure that illustrates this example, such as ‘27-10-0014-01’ for the Federal expenditures on science and technology, by socio-economic objectives.